 What is the recovery like?

-Dr. Grover’s Breast Revisions may take two to six hours under general anesthesia at an outpatient surgery facility depending on the complexity of the case.
+Dr. Grover’s Breast Revisions in Orange County may take two to six hours under general anesthesia at an outpatient surgery facility depending on the complexity of the case.
 The recovery and the risks are similar, if not the same, as those of a Breast Augmentation and or Breast Lift.
 You may experience soreness, fatigue, numbness and possibly, as with any surgery, infection.
 It is very important that you follow pre- and post-op instructions carefully in order to have a quick recovery.
 Dr. Grover’s patients experience very little bruising or swelling and are well on their way to recovery within 3-5 days and depending on your occupation, able to return to work at that time.
 Because of his meticulous nature, skill, artistic eye, pre- and post-operative care, and his ability to listen and really understand his patient’s desires, Dr. Grover is able to provide a very high level of patient satisfaction.